Rock Creek Roadless Area: Wilderness Designation

 The Rock Creek roadless area was the last area to be removed from the 1984 Wyoming Wilderness Act due to its potential for water storage and oil and gas development.
 Dick Cheney has been quoted saying:

 the Wyoming Wilderness Act was one of my proudest achievements as a member of congress ...
 We set aside a part of Wyoming, nearly a million acres of wilderness that ought to be separate and not developed.
 We think that was important.

-The USFS recommended the Rock Creek area for wilderness designation in its 2005 Revised Land & Resource Management Plan.
+The US Forest Service recommended the Rock Creek area for wilderness designation in its 2005 Revised Land & Resource Management Plan.
 If the Rock Creek area is designated wilderness it will be assimilated and added to the Cloud Peak Wilderness Area.
 Congresswoman Cynthia Lummis toured the area in 2009 and when asked about her position regarding the recommendation for designating the Rock Creek roadless area as wilderness, she stated she would support the decisions of the local Johnson County Commissioners.
 On March 16, 2010, Albert L. "Smokey" Wildeman moved to adopt Resolution #399 opposing the proposal for "Wilderness Designation" in the Rock Creek area.
 Delbert Eitel seconded, and the motion was carried.